-dagster-daemon process reads from your Dagster instance file to determine which daemons it should include.
-Each of those daemons then runs on a regular interval in its own threads.
-Daemons that need to load your workspace will periodically reload the workspace from your
+dagster-daemon process reads from your Dagster instance file to determine which daemons should be included.
+Each of the included daemons then runs on a regular interval in its own threads.

 The following daemons are currently available:

-Each daemon periodically writes a heartbeat to your instance storage, so if a daemon doesn't show a recent heartbeat on this page, it likely indicates that you should check the logs from your
+Each daemon periodically writes a heartbeat to your instance storage.
+If a daemon doesn't show a recent heartbeat, check the logs from your

 dagster-daemon process for errors.